The-Kraken-201d65/groupfinal/UserStories.md

 - As a tourist, I want to find local hotspots so that I can enjoy my trip in the Philippines.
 Feature Task
-  Find local spots to visit / stay away from
-  Find more information about where I’m going / what I can do Know how much $ to expect from my trip, coupons/discounts/seasonal stuff Acceptance Task
+  Display local spots to visit / stay away from Display information about where user is going / what they can do Show how much $ to expect from users trip, coupons/discounts/seasonal stuff Acceptance Task
-  Ensure that we are displaying locations the user wants to see Ensure that each location has a bio/information about that place Provide data from other users about “Their trip experience”
+  Ensure that we are displaying locations the user wants to see Ensure that each location has a bio/information about that place

 - As a local, I want to convince my friends to visit the Philippines.
 Feature Task
-  Convince my friend to visit the Philippines Acceptance Task
+  Provide data from other users about “Their trip experience” Acceptance Task
   Display great places to visit with user feedback